InternetOfUs/interaction-protocol-engine/Norms.md

     * ``Profile``  _Output_  JSON model with the obtained community.
     * ``Id ``  _Input_  string with the identifier of the community to obtain.
 - ``wenet_id_of_profile(Id, Profile)``
-  This predicate allow to obtain the identifier of a profile.
+  This predicate obtains the identifier of a profile.
     * ``Id``  _Output_  string with the identifier of the profile.
     * ``Profile``  _Input_  JSON model of the profile to obtain the identifier.
 - ``wenet_id_of_community(Id, Community)``
-  This predicate allow to obtain the identifier of a community.
+  This predicate obtains the identifier of a community.
     * ``Id``  _Output_  string with the identifier of the community.
     * ``Community``  _Input_  JSON model of the community to obtain the identifier.